-Two (2) members from each of the Francophone and Indigenous Circles will also be members of the General Patient Circle (4 members in total who will be part of the 10-15 members).
+Two (2) members from each of the Francophone & Immigrant and Indigenous Circles will also be members of the Collective Patient Circle (4 members in total who will be part of the 10-15 members).
 These designated patients will represent the interests of their respective circles as well as liaise between the General Patient Circle and their specific Circles.

 Patient Partners helping guide Diabetes Action Canada’s operation and administration

 Patient partners can also be a part of the Steering Council and Research Committee to collaborate with Diabetes Action Canada administrators, researchers and practitioners in directing (steering) the organization, its operations and its research objectives.
 Patient partners make sure DAC’s priorities and activities all remain aligned and relevant to people living with diabetes.
 Some examples of activities in this regard are: